 Green-Tailed Towhee (Pipilo chlorurus)

-All of my August 2020 photos are of the same bird, in "first winter" plumage (called that even in August).
-The mottled juvenile body plumage has given way to an adult's mostly bland body colors, but the adult white throat is present and and the rusty crest is on its way in.
-The green-yellow plumage that gives this bird its name never dominates the plumage scheme.
+My August 2020 photo shows the first green-tailed towhee I ever saw.
+The mottled juvenile body plumage had given way to an adult's mostly bland body colors, but the adult white throat was present and and the rusty crest was on its way in.
 Once this bird flew into brush to escape my camera, it issued a characteristic catlike mew.

 Spotted Towhee (Pipilo maculatus)